LimboDancer-Canary/QuantumOfTrust/Quantum_of_Trust_Equations_in_Noir.md

 ### 7. Incremental Trust Updates

 Trust evolution uses the incremental formula `V_t^(n+1) = V_t^(n) + contribution`.
 Full history recomputation is only needed for proofs, not for state updates.
 This enables efficient caching in the `HistoryState` struct.

+### 8. Bidirectional Trust via Customer Profiles

+Customers are trust-bearing entities, measured by behavior rather than assigned outcomes.
+The `CustomerProfile` struct captures observable behaviors (commitment rate, escrow discipline, rating patterns) that are computed off-circuit from on-chain events.
+Customer trust uses six orthogonal skill types in a reserved ID range (1000001-1000006) to avoid collision with provider skill types.

+### 9. Verification Weight for Rating Credibility

+Customer credibility affects how much their ratings contribute to provider trust.
+The verification weight (range [0.5, 1.5]) scales contract contributions based on the customer's verification integrity score and rating variance.
+This makes rubber-stamping and erratic rating patterns self-penalizing without requiring external governance.

+### 10. Hierarchical Contracts for Team-Based Work

+The `ContractType` enum and `HierarchicalContract` struct enable Project → Phase → Task decomposition.
+Each level is a full contract with its own trust contribution.
+The `PhaseWithTasks` struct aggregates task contributions while enabling individual team members to prove their specific contribution without revealing the full phase structure.

+### 11. Task-Level Trust Attribution

+Tasks within phases can have different providers, enabling specialist collaboration.
+Each task's contribution is proportional to its weight within the phase: `task_contribution = phase_weight × (task_stake / phase_stake) × outcome`.
+The `prove_task_contribution()` circuit lets team members prove their individual trust contribution privately.

 ---